-Vismodegib in basal cell carcinoma: Added benefit not provenNovember 18th, 2013 in Cancer /
+Vismodegib in basal cell carcinoma: Added benefit not provenNovember 18, 2013 in Medicine & Health / Cancer

 The drug vismodegib (trade name: Erivedge) is approved for the treatment of patients with two forms of basal cell carcinoma (BCC): symptomatic metastatic BCC and locally advanced BCC inappropriate for surgery or radiotherapy.